Isomonodromic and isospectral deformations of meromorphic connections: the $\mathfrak{sl}_2(\mathbb{C})$ case: Connection with isospectral deformations

 \subsection{Isospectral Darboux coordinates}

 In this section, we look for an explicit change of coordinates $(\mathbf{Q},\mathbf{P})\rightarrow (\mathbf{u},\mathbf{v})$ so that the coordinates $(\mathbf{u},\mathbf{v})$ satisfy the isospectral condition \eqref{IsoCondition}.
-Consequently, for these isospectral coordinates, the spectral invariants $\mathbf{I}$ identity with the Hamiltonian of the system.
+Consequently, for these isospectral coordinates, the spectral invariants $\mathbf{I}$ identify with the Hamiltonian of the system.
 Note that the choice of isospectral coordinates is not unique since any time-independent symplectic change of coordinates from any isospectral coordinates would still provide coordinates satisfying \eqref{IsoCondition}.
 Thus, only the explicit dependence in the irregular times is determined by condition \eqref{IsoCondition}, leaving any symplectic choice of coordinates to determine the time-independent part of the underlying symplectic form.
+In particular our isospectral Darboux coordinates $(\mathbf{u},\mathbf{v})$ are not canonical in general and therefore a time-independent but non-symplectic change of coordinates is required to trivialize the symplectic structure.
 As explained above, the change of coordinates $(\mathbf{Q},\mathbf{P})\rightarrow (\mathbf{u},\mathbf{v})$ cannot be time-independent and symplectic since it is required to cancel the extra terms in Theorem \ref{TheoHamSpectral}.
 More specifically, we look for an explicit time dependence so that the new Hamiltonians shall equal the old ones plus the extra term on the r.h.s. of Theorem \ref{TheoHamSpectral}.
 When performing a time-dependent change of coordinates, it is easy to compute the additional terms obtained in the Hamiltonian.
 On the contrary, our problem goes in the opposite direction: we know the additional terms in the Hamiltonian system that we need to cancel and we want to obtain the time-dependence of the change of coordinates that would correspond to cancel them.
 To our knowledge, there does not exist any general method to ensure that such a change of coordinates exists nor a constructive method to obtain it in general.

 Fortunately, Theorem \ref{GeoLaxMatrices} (resp.
 Theorem \ref{GeoLaxMatricesQR}) provides the explicit expressions of the Lax matrices in terms of the coordinates $(\mathbf{Q},\mathbf{P})$ (resp. $(\mathbf{Q},\mathbf{R})$).
 Consequently a simple strategy consists in solving directly the isospectral condition \eqref{IsoCondition} using these Lax matrices and obtain the required time-dependence for the appropriate change of coordinates.